devops329/devops/instruction/curiosityReport/curiosityReport.md

 1. There is no depth in research and application
 1. It doesn't demonstrate the exercise of curiosity
 1. There are no references to existing authorities on the subject
+1. AI or Google query would have produced a better report

 > ![Poor report](poorReport.png)